rezamobaraki/post-rating-system/README.md

 **Some components are marked with (*) which are not implemented in the current project but are proposed for future**

-This system design provides a scalable and resilient architecture for the Post Rating System, balancing performance, consistency, and fault tolerance.**Eventual consistency** is a consistency model used in distributed computing to achieve high availability and partition tolerance.
+This system design provides a scalable and resilient architecture for the Post Rating System, balancing performance, consistency, and fault tolerance. **Eventual consistency** is a consistency model used in distributed computing to achieve high availability and partition tolerance.
 It ensures that, given enough time, all replicas of a data item will converge to the same value.
 This model allows the system to remain available and partition-tolerant, even if some nodes are temporarily out of sync.

-In summary, it prioritizes availability and partition tolerance over immediate consistency, making it suitable for systems that can tolerate temporary inconsistencies.

 ```
 [Load Balancer]